Cory Booker takes stage to rail against Jeff Sessions nomination

 Washington (CNN)New Jersey Sen. Cory Booker gave an impassioned and unprecedented plea to the Senate on Wednesday to vote against Donald Trump's nominee for attorney general and his fellow senator, Jeff Sessions.

-Booker delivered an emotional five minutes of testimony flanked by members of the Congressional Black Caucus that Sessions' record on civil rights disqualifies him from serving atop the Justice Department under President-elect Trump.
+Booker, civil rights legend Georgia Rep. John Lewis and Congressional Black Caucus Chairman Rep. Cedric Richmond each delivered emotional testimony that Sessions' record on civil rights disqualifies him from serving atop the Justice Department under President-elect Trump.

 "The arc of the moral universe does not just naturally curve toward justice, we must bend it," Booker said.
 "America needs an attorney general who is resolute and determined to bend the arc.
 Sen. Sessions record does not speak to that desire, intention or will."

 Booker became the first sitting senator to testify against a fellow sitting senator at a confirmation hearing for a Cabinet position.
-His panel with other lawmakers and supporters of Sessions was added to the hearings at the request of the top Democrat on the committee, California Sen. Dianne Feinstein.
+His panel with other lawmakers and supporters of Sessions was added to the hearings at the request of the top Democrat on the committee, California Sen. Dianne Feinstein, though Democrats criticized Chairman Chuck Grassley for scheduling the members of Congress at the end of all proceedings.

-Testimony from Booker, civil rights hero Rep. John Lewis and Rep. Cedric Richmond against Sessions was the emotional finale of two days of hearings that returned repeatedly to the issue of race relations and civil rights in the United States.
+The testimony from Booker, Lewis and Richmond against Sessions was the emotional finale of two days of hearings that returned repeatedly to the issue of race relations and civil rights in the United States.

 Both Sessions' supporters and detractors were at times passionate in their position.
 Sessions and his backers defended his record as the victim of character assassination, saying that the events of his unsuccessful 1986 confirmation hearing to be a federal judge were being unfairly misconstrued 30 years later to malign a man with a record of fighting for civil rights.